 Of those four, three were offered long-term deals after receiving the transition tag.
 The Browns and Bears chose to match the offer sheets extended to Mack and Fuller.
-However, the Dolphins chose not to match, and Charles Clay signed a contract with the Buffalo Bills.
+The Dolphins, meanwhile, chose not to match, and Clay signed a contract with the Buffalo Bills.

 There are a couple of differences between the transition tag and the franchise tag in the NFL.

 Different Compensation When Losing a Player

 The compensation is different for the team applying the transition tag if they decide not to match an offer sheet.

 If a player is given a non-exclusive franchise tag, the team signing him must send two first-round picks to the team that tagged the player.
 However, there is no compensation for the original team with the transition tag if they refuse to match the offer sheet.

 Players on the NFL Transition Tag Earn Slightly Less in Salary

 A franchise-tagged player has his salary based on the top five salary cap hits at the position for the past five years.
 In contrast, the transition tag uses the sum of the top 10 salary cap hits for the past five years.